alexjackhughes/pretty-graham/README.md

 And Paul, if you're reading this, please don't sue me 🙏

+## Notes

+Due to how I scraped the data, I couldn't keep the paragraghs formatting so instead I wrote a function that roughly splits text by character count.
+I'm guessing most people won't notice, but there's not shot I'm pressing enter a billion times.

 ## Features

 - I've included the python script in "/scraping" for people curious about how I got the articles